Samsung and unions: India

-1,500 production workers in Sriperumbudur plant near Chennai of Samsung Electronics have been on indefinite strike since 8 September 2024.
-It is one of two smaller plants in India, established in 2007, employing 1,800 workers.
-The strikers are part of a newly formed union Samsung India Labour Welfare Union, supported by the left wing Centre of Indian Trade Unions.
-The strike demands are union recognition, avoid recognizing competing unions and collective bargaining rights.
+1,500 Samsung Electronics production workers in the Sriperumbudur plant went on an indefinite strike from 8 September to October 2024.
+The Sriperumbudur plant is one of two smaller plants established in 2007, India, employing 1,800 workers.
+The strikers were part of a newly formed trade union Samsung India Labour Welfare Union, supported by the Centre of Indian Trade Unions.
+The strike demands included union recognition, no recognition of competing unions, and collective bargaining rights.
 104 workers were briefly arrested for taking part in an unregistered protest march.